-If you are not sure whether your water system is a SDWS, call the Perth District Health Unit.
+If you are not sure whether your water system is a Small Drinking Water System, call the Perth District Health Unit.

-- Owners and operators of SDWS are responsible for keeping the drinking water safe.
+- Owners and operators are responsible for keeping the drinking water safe.

-- Ontario Regulation 319/08 (Small Drinking Water Systems) legally requires all owners and/or operators of SDWS to follow specific sampling requirements as outlined in your most current directive.
+- Ontario Regulation 319/08: Small Drinking Water Systems legally requires all owners and operators of Small Drinking Water Systems to follow specific sampling requirements as outlined in your most current directive.

 - To check that you are sampling as required, please refer to your most current directive.